Lisa-Sano/Capstone-GA/README.md

 I didn't know GA's were a thing until recently, and there are probably a lot of programmers who have never encountered them before.
 Maybe this simple example will inspire them to explore what GA's can do too!

 ### Tech features
-* Front-end Framework: Angular or React
-* Visualization tools: D3, SVG
+* Visualization tools: Three.js (using WebGL), D3
+* Static-site framework: Middleman
+* Deployment: PubStorm
 * Genetic Algorithm (my main motivation for doing this project is to explore this algorithm, which I think is SO DAMN COOL!)